How to Make Your Dog Love Bath Time

 If you don’t allow enough time set aside for a bath, you might find it hard to remain calm and live in the moment.
 When you’re feeling rushed, your dog will naturally pick up on those anxious feelings.
 Find a time when you can relax and focus on making it a calming and pleasant experience.

-If you’ve had a negative experience with your dog at bath time again and again, your body language and energy levels are most likely communicating to your dog that you are anticipating a stressful situation, before he or she even knows what you’re going to do together!
+If you’ve had a negative experience with your dog at bath time, again and again, your body language and energy levels are most likely communicating to your dog that you are anticipating a stressful situation.
+Your pup will start associating the stress with bathtime.
 You’d be surprised to learn how much of a difference it can make to approach the bath with calm, assertive, and positive energy!

 #4.
 Add Toys to the Equation